 But Spiritism is wide-spread among those who do not know they are Spiritists.
-It is a not uncommon thing to hear some good woman, who might be shocked to be classed with Spiritists, speak of Frances Willard as still leading, the invisible, the hosts of the
+It is a not uncommon thing to hear some good woman, who might be shocked to be classed with Spiritists, speak of Frances Willard as still leading, tho invisible, the hosts of the W. C. T. U.

 Here are two other straws.
-Printed in a San Francisco paper under date of December 4, is an interview with Mrs. Jane Stanford, relict of the late Senator Stonford.
-Speaking of her business transactions, she remarked:-
+Printed in a San Francisco paper under date of December 4, is an interview with Mrs. Jane Stanford, relict of the late Senator Stanford.
+Speaking of her business transactions, she remarked: